priyansh210/ns3-marl-uav/doc/source/defiance-design.rst

 of its :code:`Node`) were implemented.

-The :code:`CommunicationHelper::Configure` method was introduced to make it possible to simultaneously call the :code:`RlApplication::Setup` method on all :code:`RlApplications` at a time which is independent from e.g. the constructors, so that it can be done after setting the :code:`RlApplicationIds` but before setting up the communication relationships.
+The :code:`CommunicationHelper::Configure` method was introduced to make it possible to simultaneously call the :code:`RlApplication::Setup` method on all :code:`RlApplication`\ s at a time which is independent from e.g. the constructors, so that it can be done after setting the :code:`RlApplicationId`\ s but before setting up the communication relationships.
 The methods :code:`CommunicationHelper::Configure` and :code:`CommunicationHelper::SetIds` could be called combinedly in a single method, so that the user does not have to call two methods.
 However, this was not done so far because both methods